VaishaliVenki/showcar-ui/README.md

     yarn build

-If you see after unning build some files in dist please commit it
+If you see after running build some files in dist please commit it

     npm version patch|minor|major
     npm publish